-The Fund is internally managed by its executive officers under the supervision of the Board and does not currently intend to depend on a third-party investment advisor, except that the Fund has hired an External Advisor to manage the Marketable Debt Securities Portfolio.
-The Fund will incur the operating expenses associated with employing its executive officers and employees.
-The Fund depends upon the members of its senior management for the monitoring of the Fund's investments, other than the Marketable Debt Securities Portfolio, and for seeking to manage and reduce its liabilities.
-If the Fund loses the services of any senior management members the Fund may not be able to operate its business as expected, which could cause the Fund's results to suffer.
+The Fund is internally managed by its executive officer under the supervision of the Board and does not currently intend to depend on a third-party investment advisor, except that the Fund has hired an External Advisor to manage the Marketable Debt Securities Portfolio.
+The Fund will incur the operating expenses associated with employing its executive officer and employees.
+The Fund depends upon its senior management for the monitoring of the Fund's investments, other than the Marketable Debt Securities Portfolio, and for seeking to manage and reduce its liabilities.
+If the Fund loses the services of its senior management, the Fund may not be able to operate its business as expected, which could cause the Fund's results to suffer.
 The Fund's status as a registered investment company may limit its ability to attract and retain highly qualified personnel.